Skip to main content

 Conservation and Land Use Specialist | Contact

-Christine joined the Estuary Program in 2022, following eight years at the Columbia Land Conservancy (CLC), a non-profit land trust where she led the Community Planning and Engagement Program.
-While at CLC, Christine hosted the long-running Roundtable for Conservation Advisory Councils, worked with partners to develop the Taghkanic Headwaters Conservation Plan, and assisted in strategic conservation planning.
-Christine earned a Master’s of Science in Biodiversity, Conservation, and Policy from the University at Albany.
+Christine provides technical assistance and conducts outreach to municipalities and other partners in the watershed to help advance local conservation planning.
+She joined the Estuary Program in 2022.
+Originally from the Mohawk Valley, Christine began her work in the region at the Columbia Land Conservancy where she hosted the Roundtable for Conservation Advisory Councils, worked with partners to develop the Taghkanic Headwaters Conservation Plan, and assisted in strategic conservation planning.
+Christine served in the US Peace Corps in Guatemala supporting agroforestry initiatives.
+She earned a Master’s of Science in Biodiversity, Conservation, and Policy from the University at Albany.

 Headshot of Laura Heady